GreenOliverJ/Cococod3/README.md

 <img src="img/bannercococod3.jpg">

 ### My name is Oliver Green
-I'm currently preapring myself to become a front end dev.
+I'm currently preparing myself to become a front end dev.
 I come from music production with *Logic Pro X* and have some experience in video editing through *Final Cut Pro* and photography + editing with *Lightroom, Pixelmator and Photoshop*.

 ##### Here are some links to my work: